Join Our Team

 - Assist SCUBA divers in removing invasive milfoil by providing surface support.

-- Follow safety protocols.
+- Follow safety protocols at all time.

 - Plant identification skills or an interest and ability to learn quickly.

-- Attention to detail and accuracy.
+- Strong attention to detail and accuracy.

-- Responsibility, maturity and strong work ethic.
+- Responsibility, maturity, and strong work ethic.

 Benefits: